Leaving a Violent Relationship

-- Call the telephone company to request caller ID.
-Ask that your phone number be blocked so that if you call anyone, neither your partner nor anyone else will be able to get your new, unlisted phone number.
+Call the telephone company to request caller ID.
+Have your phone number blocked so neither your partner nor anyone else will be able to get your new, unlisted phone number.

-- Change the route taken to transport children to school or consider changing your children’s schools.
+Change the route you take to your children's school or consider changing schools.

-- If you have a restraining order, keep a certified copy of it with you at all times, and inform friends, neighbors and employers that you have a restraining order in effect.
+If you have a restraining order, keep a copy of it with you at all times.
+Tell friends, neighbors, and employers that you have an active restraining order.

-- Consider renting a post office box or using the address of a friend for your mail (be aware that addresses are on restraining orders and police reports, and be careful to whom you give your new address and phone number).
+Consider renting a post office box or using a friend's address for your mail.
+(Be aware that addresses are on restraining orders and police reports.)

-- Use different stores and frequent different social spots.
+Use different stores and visit different social spots.

-- Tell people you work with about the situation and have your calls screened by one receptionist if possible.
+Tell coworkers about the situation, and have your calls screened by a receptionist if possible.